Guide to Work, Study, Travel and Living Abroad

 View of the Alhambra in Granada, Spain.
 A great city for students.
 Photo courtesy of ITTT.

-North Americans with a professional background in language teaching—e.g. a degree in applied linguistics and some relevant experience—might find an employer willing to sponsor them for a work visa.
-Just as desirable in many cases is a solid background in the business world, since the majority of language teaching in Europe is to businessmen and women who want practical language tools for the workplace and prefer to be taught by someone with experience of this world than by a fresh-faced college graduate.
-Opportunities for non-Europeans are more plentiful in some countries than others, easier in Germany than Spain, for example.
-The alternatives are to teach on a voluntary basis or on an informal freelance basis.
+North Americans with a professional background in language teaching — e.g., a degree in applied linguistics and some relevant experience — might find an employer willing to sponsor them for a work visa.
+Just as desirable in many cases is a solid background in the business world since much language teaching in Europe is to businesspeople who want practical language tools for the workplace and prefer to be taught by someone with experience in this world than by a fresh-faced college graduate.
+Opportunities for non-Europeans are more plentiful in some countries than others.
+The alternatives are to teach voluntarily or on an informal freelance basis.
 Some teachers work for an employer willing to turn a blind eye to official requirements (which often implies a similarly casual approach to pay and working conditions).
-In European cities of any size the pool of native speaker teachers on the spot is so large that language school proprietors almost always have a choice of hopeful applicants to interview.
-In most cases a speculative application and resumé sent from the U.S. will not meet with a favorable response.
+In European cities of any size, the pool of native-speaking teachers on the spot is so large that language school proprietors almost always have a choice of hopeful applicants to interview.
+In most cases, a speculative application and resumé sent from the U.S. will not meet with a favorable response.

 Freelancing as a Teacher

 The majority of North American language teachers and trainers in Europe work on a freelance basis.
-This can take the form of private tutoring whereby a native speaker goes it alone, finding private clients independently by advertising, etc. The more common way of freelancing, however, is to do it through an agency that provides language teaching, primarily to businesses.
+This can take the form of private tutoring whereby a native speaker goes it alone, finding private clients independently by advertising, etc. However, the more common way of freelancing is through an agency that provides language teaching primarily to businesses.
 Freelancers work on short-term contracts or on an hourly basis.
-They are paid by the course or by the hour, but are not eligible for paid holidays or the other benefits of long-term employment.
-They must also worry about paying their own taxes plus they may have to pay compulsory contributions into a pension scheme (as in Germany) or to cover social security.
+They are paid by the course or the hour but are not eligible for paid holidays or other benefits of long-term employment.
+They must also worry about paying their taxes and compulsory contributions to a pension scheme (as in Germany) or covering social security.

-Independent freelance tutors will find it difficult to start teaching without contacts and a good working knowledge of the language.
-When they do get started, it may be difficult to earn a stable income because of the frequency with which pupils cancel.
+Independent freelance tutors will find it easier to start teaching with contacts and an excellent working knowledge of the language.
+When they do get started, it may be challenging to earn a stable income because of the frequency with which pupils cancel.
 It is unrealistic for a newly arrived freelancer to expect to earn enough to live on for at least the first six months.

-Getting clients for private lessons is a marketing exercise, and all the avenues that seem appropriate to your circumstances have to be explored, for example putting up notices in schools and universities, supermarkets and corner shops, running an advertisement on local free community noticeboard sites like Craigslist, targeting likely businesses such as exporters, distribution companies, travel agencies, hotels, etc. With luck and perseverance, these methods should put you in touch with a few hopeful language learners.
-If you are good at what you do, word will spread and more paying pupils will come your way, though the process can be slow and gradual.
+Getting clients for private lessons is a marketing exercise.
+All the avenues that seem appropriate to your circumstances have to be explored, for example, putting up notices in schools and universities, supermarkets and corner shops, running an advertisement on local free community noticeboard sites like Craigslist, targeting likely businesses such as exporters, distribution companies, travel agencies, hotels, etc. With luck and perseverance, these methods should put you in touch with a few hopeful language learners.
+If you are good at what you do, word will spread, and more paying pupils will come your way, though the process can be slow and gradual.

 Working solo has disadvantages.
-Everyone, from lazy Italian teenagers to stressed Frankfurt businessmen, cancels or postpones one-on-one lessons with irritating frequency.
-Since your clients are paying for your flexibility, you can’t afford to take too tough a line.
-Unless your accommodation is suitable for teaching, you will have to spend time traveling to your clients.
+Italian teenagers to Frankfurt business people may cancel or postpone one-on-one lessons.
+Since your clients are paying for flexibility, you can only afford to take a little harsh a line.
+Unless your accommodation is suitable for teaching, you must spend time traveling to your clients unless your client agrees to be taught remotely--which many will do in this era of remote learning.

-If you are more interested in integrating with the local culture than making money, exchanging conversation for board and lodging may be an appealing possibility.
-This can be arranged by answering (or placing) small ads in appropriate places.
+If you are more interested in integrating with the local culture than making money, exchanging conversation for board and lodging may be appealing.
+This can be arranged by answering (or placing) small ads in appropriate places or online via websites or social media.
 The American Church in Paris notice board is famous for this.

 Teaching Jobs at Language Schools

-After putting together a list of potential employers, get a detailed map and guide to the public transport network so you can locate the schools.
-Phone the schools and try to arrange a meeting with the director or academic director of studies.
-Even if an initial chat does not result in a job offer, you may learn something about the local TEFL scene that will help you at the next interview, especially if you ask lots of questions.
+After compiling a list of potential employers, get a detailed map and guide to the public transport network to locate the schools.
+Phone the schools and arrange a meeting with the director or academic director of studies.
+Even if an initial chat does not result in a job offer, you may learn something about the local TEFL scene that will help you at the following interview, especially if you ask many questions.

-In some circles it is fashionable to learn American English which means that, despite the visa difficulties for non-EU nationals, it is possible for North Americans to find work.
-Many institutes claim to have no preference as to the country of origin of their native-speaker teachers though most expect to hire foreigners already resident in the area and with appropriate working papers.
-Most students are happy with a friendly, competent and enthusiastic teacher, whatever their nationality, who is able to adapt to their needs and supply them with materials and learning situations relevant to their situation.
+In some circles, it is fashionable to learn American English, which means that, despite the visa difficulties for non-EU nationals, North Americans can find work.
+Many institutes claim to have no preference for the country of origin of their native-speaker teachers.
+However, most expect to hire foreigners who are already residents in the area and have appropriate working papers.
+Most students are happy with a friendly, competent, and enthusiastic teacher, whatever their nationality, who can adapt to their needs and supply them with materials and learning situations relevant to their situation.

-The big chains are probably a good bet for the novice teacher because of the stability of hours they can offer, though wages tend to be entry-level.
-Berlitz is one of the largest language training organizations in the world with franchised locations throughout Europe and the world.
-The company’s core business is language and cultural training, and teacher vacancies occur most often in Germany and Spain.
+The big chains are a good bet for the novice teacher because of the stability of hours they can offer, though wages tend to be entry-level.
+Berlitz is one of the largest language training organizations in the world, with franchised locations throughout Europe and the world.
+The company's core business is language and cultural training, and teacher vacancies often occur in Germany and Spain.
 All Berlitz teachers are native, fluent speakers and university graduates, and all must undergo training (unpaid) in the "Berlitz Method," a direct "see-hear-speak" teaching approach that does not rely on translation.
-Usually, Berlitz schools employ teachers directly, usually on a part-time basis initially; the relevant web pages are linked from Berlitz.
-Another international organization is Inlingua, with language centers worldwide that operate autonomously.
+Usually, Berlitz schools employ teachers directly, usually on a part-time basis initially and progressively more for online instruction; the relevant web pages are linked from Berlitz.
+Another international organization is Inlingua, which has language centers worldwide that operate autonomously.
 Schools that call themselves names like the American Center or American Teachers may be more favorably disposed to North American applicants.

 TEFL Training in Europe

 Anyone with a recognized Certificate in Teaching English as a Foreign Language is in a much stronger position to get a job in any country where English is widely taught.
-Certificate courses provide a rigorous introduction to teaching English in just one month full-time or part-time over a period of months, and so anyone interested in spending some time teaching abroad should seriously consider enrolling in such a course.
-The Cambridge Certificate (CELTA) and the Trinity Certificate in TESOL are both highly regarded.
-If you are serious about teaching English in a particular country, it is worth considering doing a training course in that country.
+Certificate courses provide a rigorous introduction to teaching English in just one month, full-time or part-time over months.
+So anyone interested in spending some time teaching abroad should consider enrolling in such a course.
+The Cambridge Certificate (CELTA) and the Trinity Certificate in TESOL are highly regarded.
+If you are serious about teaching English in a particular country, a training course in that country is worth considering, as many will help with job placement and navigation of the beaurocracy.
 Most intensive courses last four weeks and lead to a Certificate qualification.
-One of the major providers is International House which offers the CELTA course in a number of European cities.
-Another international school that offers TEFL certificates in countries throughout Europe and help with job placement is International TEFL and TESOL Training.
+One of the major providers is International House, which offers the CELTA course in several European cities.
+Another international school that offers TEFL certificates in countries throughout Europe and helps with job placement is International TEFL and TESOL Training.
 Some other suggestions and leads are given below.

 Red Tape

-In order to work legally in Europe, it is almost always necessary to have a residence permit, social security number (which entitles you to use the healthcare system) and tax registration.
-Without these official documents, it is not possible to work legally.
-Short of marrying an EU national, these are normally not granted to people of non-European nationality.
+To work legally in Europe, having a residence permit, social security number (which entitles you to use the healthcare system), and tax registration is almost always necessary.
+These official documents are essential to work legally.
+Unlike marrying an E.U. national, these are usually not granted to non-European people.
 You could investigate whether you might be eligible to apply for a European Union passport on the grounds of ancestry, for example, if you have a grandparent born in Italy or Ireland.
-Most employers are unwilling to consider candidates on a student visa since it will restrict the number of hours they are permitted to work.
+Most employers are unwilling to consider candidates on a student visa since it will restrict their work hours.

-The only other option is to find an employer willing to tackle the lengthy procedures involved in obtaining a work permit on your behalf.
-He or she will have to obtain official certification that the job on offer has been advertised locally and in Europe and that no suitable European candidate has applied.
-Then an appointment must be made with the relevant Consulate in your country of origin in order to process a dizzying array of documents which can take months.
+The other main option is to find an employer willing to tackle the lengthy procedures involved in obtaining a work permit on your behalf.
+They must obtain official certification that the job on offer has been advertised locally and in Europe and that no suitable European candidate has applied.
+Then, an appointment must be made with the relevant Consulate in your country of origin to process a dizzying array of documents, which can take months.

 France: French Majors Encouraged to Apply